drufball/yosai/_drafts/complications.md

 "Perfect.
 Otherwise the bad guys won't be able to hear all my heroic jokes."
 Denri winked and earned a watery smile from Aki.

 Eizo's chains clattered to the ground and he lifted Aki in his arms.
-The two of them looked pathetically thin.
+The two of them looked even thinner standing.
 "What's the plan?"

 "Step one is run.
 Step two is don't get caught."
 They took off for the back exit with the sound of boots stomping down the hallway behind them.